luco17/personalSite/src/content/books/fromThirdWorldtoFirst.md

 14. Losing the British was a 20% knock to GDP.
 LKY was determined not to accept aid.
 He recounts a tale from Malta:

 > > "The Suez Canal had been closed... hence the dockyard in Malta was closed, but dockworkers on full pay were playing water polo in the dry dock which they had filled with water!
 I was shaken by their aid dependency.
-The BRitish had given fairly generous redundancy payments...
+The British had given fairly generous redundancy payments...
 This nurtured a sense of dependency, not a spirit of self-reliance."

 15. After much trial and error, LKY comes up with a two-pronged strategy.
-The first prong is influenced Israel.
+The first prong is influenced by Israel.
 Faced with a more hostile environment than Singapore's, they managed to leap over their Arab neighbours who boycotted them, to trade with Europe and America.
 Hence Singapore had to bypass Malaysia and Indonesia (which were boycotting them) and open up trade with America, Europe and Japan by attracting their MNCs.

 16. "The accepted wisdom of development economists at the time was that MNCs were exploiters of cheap land, labour and materials...
 MNCs controlled technology and consumer preferences and formed alliances with their host governments to exploit the people and keep them down.
 Third World leaders believed this theory of neocolonialist exploitation, but Keng Swee and I were not impressed.
 We had a real life problem to solve and could not afford to be conscribed by any theory or dogma."